How the Industrial Revolution transformed urban Britain's public health

 This had a significant impact on public health, reducing the spread of disease and improving the living conditions of people in urban areas.

-The government also introduced the Window Tax, a tax on the number of windows in a house.
+The government also got rid of the Window Tax, which was a tax on the number of windows in a house.

 It was enforced in England from 1696.
 The tax led to fewer windows in houses to avoid it, creating dark and poorly ventilated spaces.